 - Please note that RateSetter has been rebranded to Plenti.
 The information on this page has been kept for the benefit of those who are interested and historical records only.

-RateSetter’s fourth loan data release spells a push for transparency
+RateSetter’s fourth loan data release is a push for transparency

-In its latest push for increased data sharing and market transparency, P2P lender RateSetter has published the latest update to its loan book data.
+In its latest push to increase data sharing and market transparency, P2P lender RateSetter reveals borrowing demographics and average rates.

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 What does data sharing and market transparency mean for the industry as a whole?
 With RateSetter publishing its full loan book in Australia, providing insights into who is borrowing and why, there is a greater push towards open access to data.
 With the Australian government acknowledging the importance of data and committing to address open access, RateSetter believes it will be a game changer for consumers, helping boost competition and access to better deals.

 Peer-to-peer (P2P) lending is global, and as with many fintech markets, the influence of ideas and innovation from overseas influences the development of companies, markets and regulations.
 One feature of overseas marketplace lending is the transparency of data.